klessa/engineering-challenges/README.md

 1. Your app must accept a single parameter indicating which directory to begin searching.
 Bonus points if it handles local and UNC paths.
 1. Your app must search the given directory and any children for files that contain phone numbers.
 1. Your app must produce a .txt file with matching files including paths written on individual lines.
-1. Your app much write to the console the total number of matching files and the total number of files searched.
+1. Your app must write to the console the total number of matching files and the total number of files searched.
+1. Your app must be written in a .Net language (c#, VB.Net, f#)

 Your application does not need to: